 In the summer of 2017, I had the privilege of mentoring Ms. Madison Breisacher as the first Summer Undergraduate Research Scholar (SURF) from the Educational Leadership Department.
 Madison selected me as her SURF mentor and submitted her project proposal to the URSCA office, where it was enthusiastically approved and lauded for its originality and well-thought-out research framework.
 Madison and I worked to refine and shape her inquiry, which quickly became my passion.
 As her mentor, my name is attached to the research (see poster at right), though the credit certainly should go to Madison.
 It was a privilege to represent the department and I truly hope that this sort of scholarship will become less rare in the EDL department in the future.
 What I loved about working with Madison is that it became an informal case study in SoTL.
 In doing research with Madison, I came to understand so much more about our department and the students therein.
 As I told the Swenson family (primary donors for the SURF program), the benefit for me as a mentor was that it has informed my teaching.
 I am more likely to incorporate research work into my classes as a way to encourage the skill set - a skill set much needed in educational leadership in general.

-While I am loathe to admit it, I was excited by the fact that my delivery of a commencement address in June of 2017 was shared hundreds of times and received over 20,000 views across multiple social media platforms.
-This experience brought about an interesting epiphany: the dissemination of scholarly work - both written work and oral presentations of scholarship - is experience a signifciant change.
-Whereas we once used peer reviewed journals the benchmark, many scholars now use clicks and views and shares and likes and webpage visits as the litmus test for whether or not their scholarship is hitting home.
-Perhaps this IS what the new scholarship looks like in the 21st century.
-Consider it this way: most academic and scholarly publications don't have the sort of readership that social media makes possible.
-And beyond that, I will tell you this - peer review is far less scary than public review!
-With that said, a 14 minute portion of the address is provided at right and the crux moment of the entire 20 minute address is excerpted below:
+In June of 2017, I had the privilege of delivering a commencement address - a first for me.
+Unpredictably, my message ended up receiving tens-of-thousands of views spread across multiple social media platforms (nearly 9,000 on Facebook alone).
+This experience brought about an interesting epiphany: the dissemination of scholarship - both written work and oral presentations - is experiencing a significant change.
+Whereas peer reviewed journals and conference acceptance were once the only benchmark, many academics now use clicks and views and shares and likes and webpage visits as the litmus test for whether or not their scholarship is meaningful.
+Perhaps this is what new scholarship looks like in the 21st century?
+Most academic and scholarly publications don't have the sort of readership that social media makes possible.
+And beyond that, I will tell you this from personal experience - peer review is far less scary than public review!
+With that said, a 14 minute portion of the address is provided at right and the "crux" of the entire 20 minute address is excerpted below:

 While perhaps too premature to mention, I am working on the first three chapters of a potential manuscript born from the excerpted portion of the commencement address above.
 The chapters, as presently outlined, seek to explore the ways in which the 2008 election gave rise to a political philosophy in younger students focused more on action than orthodoxy.
 Thus, I make the claim that 21st century academic institutions (particularly high schools) should revisit citizenship and character education as a way to both harness the power of this phenomenon as well as provide an informed scholastic framework for students.